You are now in the main content area

 Areas of ExpertiseBehavioural public policy, politics, access to public services, employment services

-Vince is broadly interested in Canadian politics, with emphasis on applied social policy.
-Specifically, he examines low take-up of government programs—how political and psychological barriers prevent citizens from accessing the services they need.
-His current research aims to improve take-up of employment services among jobseekers, youth, and newcomers.
-Why do people who might benefit from public services not apply for them?
-What can governments do to improve take-up?
-Vince is particularly interested in field experiments that improve the lived experience of low-income and marginalized people in Canada.
+Vince Hopkins is an Assistant Professor in the Department of Political Science at the University of British Columbia.
+His research centers on Canadian politics and applied social policy, with a particular focus on the low take-up of government programs, examining how political and psychological barriers prevent citizens from accessing the services they need.
+His current work aims to improve the take-up of employment and integration services among jobseekers, youth, and newcomers, using field experiments and behavioral interventions to enhance the lived experience of low-income and marginalized people in Canada.

-Vince has 10+ years’ experience using behavioural and data science to improve policy.
+Vince has 10+ years’ experience using behavioral and data science to improve policy.
 He has worked as a Senior Behavioural Scientist for the British Columbia Government.
 Before that, he worked as a Policy Analyst with the Government of Canada.

-Recent Publications
+Selected Publications